wasmerio/ate/doc/components.md

 - Events triggered when the current token changes.
 - Events triggered when the access rights of the current context change.
-- Events triggered when a newly loaded Topic needs to be seeded with the root of the chain-of-trust.
+- Events triggered when a newly loaded partition needs to be seeded with the root of the chain-of-trust.

 ## _com.tokera.ate.exceptions_.*